Gloria Sachs: Gloria Sachs Designs

 Sachs founded the clothing company Gloria Sachs Designs Ltd. in 1970.
-Her company sought to design fashionable clothing for working women during a period in the country when there were significant increases in the amount of women in professional positions and management.
+Her company sought to design fashionable clothing for working women during a period in the country when there were significant increases in the number of women in professional positions and management.
 Sach's line mostly utilized classic patterns—plaids, dots, foulards, and paisleys—made in unconventional color combinations.
 Through the decade it focused on separates, including skirts, shirts and coats, tailored in matching fabrics.
 In the 1980s she continued this style, producing uncoordinated suits as well as sweaters paired with skirts and pants.
 Sachs' line was sold at stores such as Bergdorf Goodman, Lord & Taylor, Saks Fifth Avenue, and Neiman Marcus.

 Sachs oversaw both the financial and creative operations of her company.
 As most of the company's fabrics were produced in Europe, she spent four to six months abroad every year managing production.
 The company's knitted fabrics were produced at a mill in Northern Ireland that she purchased in 1985 following a seven-year working relationship.
 She founded a holding company, The Greenwich Group, to take ownership of the corporation that owned the mill and also operate in the international market.

 Sachs was nominated for a Coty Award in 1983, although it was ultimately awarded to Willi Smith.
 From 1982 to 1984 she was president of Fashion Group, a professional organization for the fashion industry, having joined the organization in the 1950s.